Palm Beach, New South Wales: Schools

 The nearest primary school and high school for people residing in Palm Beach are the Avalon Public School – which is a co-educational primary school catering for students K–6 and Barrenjoey High School – which is a co-educational high school catering for students 7–12.
 Both are state-funded, public schools.
 There is also Maria Regina – which is a co-educational Catholic primary school catering for students K–6.

 Transport

 Palm Beach Seaplanes operate seaplane services from Palm Beach to Rose Bay in Sydney's Eastern Suburbs, Cottage Point and Berowra Waters.
 Palm Beach Water Airport is located at the north end of Governor Phillip Drive and Golf Drive, just south of the headland.
-The Palm Beach Ferry runs a service from a wharf in the town centre to Ettalong, Great Mackerel Beach, Currawong Beach, Coasters Retreat and The Basin.
+The Palm Beach Ferry (operated by NRMA Marine) runs a service from a wharf in the town center to Ettalong Beach, Great Mackerel Beach, Currawong Beach, Coasters Retreat and The Basin.

+The Palm Beach Ferry which connects the suburb to the Central Coast provides an important tourist route for visitors to the suburb and commuter link to the Central Coast.
+Ettalong Beach is serviced by regular bus services (Busways) with connections to Woy Woy railway station, the Umina Beach retail center, Gosford, Kincumber, and Erina Fair.
+The nearest railway station to Palm Beach is in Woy Woy.

 Palm Beach and Hawkesbury River Cruises runs a ferry service from Palm Beach wharf to Patonga.
 Barrenjoey Road provides access by bus or car.
 Bus route 199 operated by Keolis Downer Northern Beaches operates to Manly wharf.